Jac-Zac/Thesis/README.md

 > Ask chatGPT to write a better paper for you

 - [ ] Format the repository
+- Take a look at [this facebook github repo](https://github.com/facebookresearch/SparseConvNet)
 - [ ] Take a look at Attention is all you need again
 - [ ] Take inspiration from [this](https://github.com/AlbertoPresta/Thesis)
 - [ ] ViT pytorch implementation [hear](https://github.com/lucidrains/vit-pytorch)